MiloDC/PackUp/README.md

         edits           : EditMap list
     }
 ```
-`rootDir` is the full path to the root directory of the archive.
+`rootDir` is the full path to the root directory of the files to be archived.

 `compression` is a discriminated union thusly defined:
 ```